 - Changes in alertness or feeling “wired”

 - Irregular heartbeat and palpitations

 - Rapid heartbeat

-Here are some of the most common side effects of caffeine, usually seen in people with a low tolerance due to anxiety, poor digestion, low immunity or heart problems …
+Side effects due to high caffeine consumption are most likely to be seen in people with a low tolerance due to anxiety, poor digestion, low immunity or heart problems.

 1. Has Addictive Qualities

 Just like all drugs, caffeine is known to be addictive and is usually used for self-medication, with people altering how much they use based on their needs and built-up levels of tolerance.

 If you’re a coffee drinker and have ever had to go a day or two without your normal “fix,” you know how tough this can be — both on your mind and body.
 If you have a feeling a bad caffeine habit contributes to your chronic stress and quality of life, it might be time to make a change.

 Caffeine withdrawal is a serious, very real reaction to weaning yourself off of coffee and other caffeine-containing drinks.
 Withdrawal symptoms can include caffeine headaches, anxiety, irritability, trouble concentrating, fatigue, digestive issues and changes in appetite.

 Over time, you’ll most likely need more and more caffeine to produce the same energizing effects since your brain and body naturally build up tolerance, which is one reason why some natural health practitioners don’t recommend it.
 Relying on caffeine for ongoing energy is dangerous because this can exacerbate or get in the way of treating adrenal fatigue and mask serious health issues.